StephenB92/team3-january-hackathon/README.md

 >* I clicked the green Sign Up button and it took me to the verify email page.
 >* I clicked the Wallet Warriors logo on the top left hand side and it took me back to the landing page.
 >* I clicked the green Log In button on the top right hand side and it took me to the log in page.

+#### Known Bugs
+>* In the initial model created for the Cashbook app, the unique indentifier was set as a slug which was derived from the Cashbook title.
+This caused an issue as there could only be one existing Cashbook called "Monday shop" for example.
+Obviously this isn't sustainable so the model was amended so the unique identifier would be derived from the date the Cashbook was created.
+This resolved the issue insofar as user's could have multiple Cashbooks with the same name and yet still leave them with a unique identifier.
+However, an issue would only arise if 2 users created a Cashbook at the exact same time.
+This is highly unlikely to happen but can still be categorised as a known bug.
 ​
 ​
 ​